 To understand the molecular basis of immune disorders, it is critical to understand the earliest – inborn or innate – events that initiate them and how they cause dysregulation of normal immune networks.
 That’s what drives my interest in applying a systems approach to understanding innate immunity.

-–Assistant Professor, Dr. Naeha Subramanian
+–Associate Professor, Dr. Naeha Subramanian

 Visit Faculty Profile Page

 The Subramanian Lab works in the fields of innate immunity and systems immunology.
 We employ experimental and computational approaches to tackle basic questions in innate immunity, its role in host defense against pathogens and the development of complex diseases.
 In particular, we are interested in exploring the functions and regulation of a class of cytosolic immune sensors called the NOD-like receptors (or NLRs) and how their dysregulation manifests disease.
 We apply the insights gleaned from this research to broadly address how the immune system goes awry in human immune disorders, and we develop strategies for therapeutic benefit.